davide-marino00/PBI_DOCS/refac.md

 			        PrevBudget
 			    )
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate a measure called 'Msr_Budget' that dynamically determines the budget value based on the current week in the year.
+- **DAX Explanation (Generated):** This DAX code snippet defines a measure called 'Msr_Budget' that calculates a budget value based on the current week in the year.
 Here’s a breakdown of what it does in simple business terms:

-1. **Identify the Current Week**: The code starts by capturing the current week number from a date dimension table (DimDate).
-This is done using the `SELECTEDVALUE` function, which retrieves the week number that is currently selected in the report or dashboard.
+1. **Identify the Current Week**: The measure starts by determining which week of the year is currently selected.
+This is done using the `SELECTEDVALUE` function on the `DimDate[WeekNumberOfYear]` column.
+This means that the measure is context-sensitive and will respond to the week that is currently being analyzed.

-2. **Calculate Previous Budget**: Next, the code calculates the budget value for the most recent week prior to the current week.
-It does this by:
+2. **Calculate Previous Budget**: Next, the measure calculates the budget value from the most recent week prior to the current week.
+It does this by using the `CALCULATE` function along with a `FILTER`.
+The `FILTER` function looks at all the available weeks (using `ALLSELECTED` to respect any filters applied in the report) and selects only those weeks where the week number is less than the current week.
+The measure `[Msr_SalesPriceBaseCurrency]` is then evaluated for these filtered weeks to find the most recent budget value.
-   - Using the `CALCULATE` function to evaluate another measure called `[Msr_SalesPriceBaseCurrency]`, which presumably represents the sales price in the base currency.
-   - The `FILTER` function is applied to the date dimension to include only those weeks that are less than the current week.
-The `ALLSELECTED` function ensures that any filters applied to the date dimension are respected, but it allows the measure to consider all weeks up to the current one.

-3. **Return the Appropriate Value**: Finally, the code checks if the current measure `[Msr_SalesPriceBaseCurrency]` has a value (i.e., it is not blank).
-   - If it does have a value, that value is returned as the budget for the current week.
-   - If it does not have a value (meaning there is no budget set for the current week), the measure returns the previously calculated budget value from the most recent week.
+3. **Return the Appropriate Value**: Finally, the measure checks if the current budget value (from `[Msr_SalesPriceBaseCurrency]`) is available (not blank).
+If it is available, it returns this current value.
+If it is not available (meaning there is no budget set for the current week), it falls back to the previously calculated budget value from the last available week.

-In summary, this DAX measure effectively ensures that a budget value is always available for the current week by either using the current week's budget (if it exists) or falling back to the most recent previous week's budget if the current one is not set.
-This approach helps maintain continuity in budget reporting and analysis.
+In summary, this measure dynamically retrieves the budget for the current week if it exists; if not, it provides the budget from the most recent prior week.
+This allows for a seamless analysis of budget values over time, ensuring that users always have relevant data to work with.

 **`MSR_Cumulative Cost`**